This post may contain affiliate links. Please see our disclosure policy.

 - Coconut milk bath soak

-- Rose bath salts
+- How to make rose bath salts

 - Homemade bubble bars

-- Simple shower steamers
+- Simple homemade shower steamers

 - Homemade bath oil recipe